 - Same-Day Procedures:

-some text- Many patients are relieved to learn they can have their consultation and procedure on the same day, saving time and stress.
+- Many patients can have their consultation and procedure on the same day, saving time and reducing stress.

 - Transparent Pricing: